MBA in Marketing

 An MBA in Marketing is a good career path for those who want to work in the advertising or marketing field.
 And here are some of the reasons why:

 1. Marketing is a vast industry.
-In the United States, firms spent $190 billion on marketing in 2016.
+Globally, firms are expected to pass $1 Trillion in marketing spend in 2024.
 And it’s changing at a quick pace, leaving the potential for fresh thinking and innovative improvements.
 It translates into many marketing positions with opportunities for advancement and creativity.

 2. An MBA in marketing can help you reach high-level positions to impact significantly.
 For example, you could help distribute messages through a new channel or re-brand a service.